6 AM: Alarm. Commute. Coffee.

 - 1-2 Medium problems

-- Learn new patterns
+- Learn one new pattern

 - 60-90 minutes